[?] Subscribe To This Site

 I have recently started to make Dicrofiber Scrapbook Embellishments for my scrapbook layouts and for cards after I recently ran into a web site that sells an item called DicroFibers ™.

-These Fibers are Diaphanous (Light, delicate, and translucent) floating threads that resemble dichroic glass.
+These Fibers are Diaphanous (Light, delicate, and translucent) floating threads that resemble dichroic glass, like you find in jewelry designs.
 These fibers fuse in seconds with a medium hot iron to make a very lacy "fabric".

 Dichronic Glass or dichroic material is one which causes visible light to be split up into distinct beams of different wave lengths or colors.